Shashank123499/Mall-Customer-Segmentation-Using-K-Means/README.md

 │ └── customer_segments.png

 # Future Improvements
-Try other clustering algorithms such as DBSCAN and Hierarchical Clustering.
-Deploy the project as a web application.
+Try other clustering algorithms such as DBSCAN and Hierarchical Clustering.<>br Deploy the project as a web application.

-Author
+# Author
 Shashank Awasthi